How to watch the Kobe Bryant memorial on February 24

 - Where: Staples Center, Los Angeles

-- Time: 1 p.m.
-ET.
-Doors to Staples Center will open at 8 a.m., and everyone with tickets is asked to be in their seats by 9:45 a.m.
+- Time: 10 a.m.
+PT.
+Doors to Staples Center will open at 8 a.m.
+PT, and everyone with tickets is asked to be in their seats by 9:45 a.m.
+PT.

 - Where to watch: The memorial will be livestreamed on CBSN and in the video player above, or watch on fuboTV (get a free trial).